david-leverenz/mvc-tech-blog/README.md

    h.
 Get One Blog<br>
    i.
 Delete Blog<br>
 4) Server.js and connection.js are properly written.
+5) All blogs and single blog display properly in Insomnia.
-5) Handlebars files are setup up and functional.
+6) Handlebars files are setup up and have a professional, modern, polished look.
+7) Main page looks good and has a login button and dashboard link.

 ### In Progress
 1. Essentially, I am missing the javascript to tie everything together.
 2. I am struggling with getting things tied to my routes, like login.
 I may have to wait until my next tutoring session.
+3. While I have good looking Handlebars files (change extension to .html to view them), I am having trouble getting them called from routes.
-3. User Profile route doesn't work for some reason.
-I need to look into this further.
+4. User Profile route doesn't work for some reason.
+It won't work in Insomnia and everything looks correct.
+I'll need professional help to get this figured out.
-4. Heroku link does not work.
+5. Heroku link does not work and I'll need my instructor's help to figure it out.

 # MVC Tech Blog
 This is a CMS-style blog site.<br>